 After the implementation of the investment (option exercise) the IO may also experience PTC up to time T that can further decrease its expected value of the operation's revenues.
 The target of the IO is to preempt the subsequent competitors, after this time.
 However, in case of hard competition, as it is in the ICT field where many competitors are sharing the same option, this is not realistic.
 Alternatively, the IO wants to minimize the effect of competitors' arrivals during the operation phase.
 Hence, an important characteristic for each business opportunity is to provide a strong capability for the IO to preempt subsequent competitors' entry after its entry in the market.
-At exercise time te, let Icwte be the total competitive erosion of competitors who have already enter into the market.
-Let also V be the overall market investment revenues when no competition exists at all.
-Then, the revenues of the investment opportunity which are available to the incumbent are V - Icwte.
+At exercise time t_e, the revenues of the investment opportunity, which are available to the incumbent are V - I{cwte}, where I{cwte} is the total competitive erosion of competitors who have already enter the market and V is the overall market investment revenues when no competition exists at all.
 This value is fully available to the IO when there is full PCI to the following competitors, so no any competitor arrival is expected during the operation phase.
 However, as mentioned before, it seems more realistic to consider that a number of subsequent competitors can also enter the market after IO's entry into the market.
-We model a partial PIC by considering that during operation phase and up to t=T, competitors may also arrive with an expected competitors' arrival rate $\lambda_0$ .
-The smaller the arrival rate $\lambda_0$ is the higher the PCI is.
-Each of the arrivals during this period will cause a percentage decrease of the investment revenues defined as co.
-Hence, the final investment value that will be available to the incumbent is given by:
+We model a partial PIC by considering that during operation phase and up to t=T, competitors may also arrive with an expected competitors' arrival rate λ_0 .
+The smaller the arrival rate λ_0 is the higher the PCI is.
+Each of the arrivals during this period will cause a percentage decrease of the investment revenues defined as c_o.
+Hence, the final investment value that will be available to the incumbent is given by where I{co} is the total competitive erosion during the operation phase.
+Here, for simplicity we assume that competitive erosion during the WaS period is the same for any competitor's entry.
+The same applies for the operation period.
+We could easily extent our analysis to consider different competition effect for each competitor's entry into the market.
+However, the multi-diffusion analysis would become very complicated.
+Alternatively, we might consider that competition effects may follow the same diffusion process having different amplitudes.